mozilla/fxa/docs/dev-process.md

 ### Mondays at 13:30

-##### First week: Outbound Train Demos and Retrospective
+##### Weekly: Show and Tell and Share

-We get together to demonstrate any new features that will be included on the outbound train, or any other interesting work that was compelted in the previous cycle.
-We also talk about the development process itself, doing a "start/stop/keep" analysis of the previous two weeks.
+We get together to demonstrate any new features that will be included on the next train, or any other interesting work that was completed in the previous cycle.

-##### Second week: No Meeting

-There's no point in meeting just because...

 ### Mondays at 14:00

 This is the one time each week where all team members everywhere in the world get together in the same (virtual) room at the same time.

-##### First week: Sprint Planning Meeting
+##### First week: Dev Planning Meeting

-We review any items remaining in **now**, **progress** or **review** to determine whether they should carry over to the upcoming train, or be de-priotitized.
+We review any items remaining in **blocked**, **review** or **active** to determine whether they should carry over to the upcoming train, or be de-priotitized.
 We then work through the issues in **next** to decide what to commit to for the upcoming train.

-##### Second week: Status Updates and Retrospective
+##### Second week: Retrospective

-Since this is our only whole-team timeslot, we take the opportunity to do a round of status updates and give everyone a chance to raise any comments or concerns.
-We can also use the remaining time to continue the "start/stop/keep" restrospective from the previous week.
+We take time every two weeks to explicitly reflect on our development process.
+What worked, what didn't, what new things we'd like to try.

-### Tuesdays at 15:30
+### Tuesdays at 14:00

 This is a 15 minute meeting slot, followed by a bug triage session.
 It's in a timeslot that's convenient for US-West and Oceania.